-- The Marshmallow Test analysed by Daniel Goleman, where he demonstrates that the delayed gratificais a predictor of personal and professional success 20 years later. - Carol Dweck's Developmental Mindset Theory, which reinforces the idea that we can increase our practice and hard work they can achieve their goals. - Luigi Guiso, Paola Sapienza and Luigi Zingales' analysis of the importance of civic capital and how it is link between civic capital and the shadow economy, tax fraud and traffic accidents.
+- The Marshmallow Test analysed by Daniel Goleman, where he demonstrates that the delayed gratification reflected in the seconds it takes a 5-year-old child to eat a candy when encouraged not to do so is a predictor of personal and professional success 20 years later. - Carol Dweck's Developmental Mindset Theory, which reinforces the idea that we can increase our brain's capacity to learn and solve problems.
+This approach seeks to replace beliefs based on the existence of "fixed qualities," by encouraging self-motivation and self-esteem, internalising that with practice and hard work they can achieve their goals. - Luigi Guiso, Paola Sapienza and Luigi Zingales' analysis of the importance of civic capital and how it is a predictor of economic growth and societal well-being.
+Moreover, recent studies demonstrate a close link between civic capital and the shadow economy, tax fraud and traffic accidents.